 Catholic Scouting is a time-honored—and fun—way to support your efforts to raise your children to become responsible, well-rounded adults.

 Young people involved in Catholic Scouting have the opportunity to earn Religious Emblems and Religious Activity patches by completing faith-focused activities and projects.

 Catholic Scouting is a great way to encourage your kids to put down their electronics and engage in real-life activities that develop a wide range of skills, strengthen their values and help them grow in their Catholic faith—while having a ton of fun!

 There are Catholic Scouting units in parishes across the United States.
 You can find a Catholic Scouting unit near you by going to beascout.org.
 Just enter your zip code and look for a unit based at a Catholic parish or school near you.

 Start a Catholic Scouting unit in your parish

 Do you want to start a Catholic Scouting unit at your parish?
 Talk with your pastor, faith formation director or youth minister.
-Make sure to share this information about how Catholic Scouting aligns with Catholic teachings and can complement existing parish programs.
-See this step-by-step guide for starting a Pack, Troop or other unit at your parish here.
+Make sure to share this information about how Catholic Scouting aligns with Catholic youth ministry and can complement existing parish programs.
+See this step-by-step guide for starting a Pack, Troop or other unit at your parish.